yashk2000/BFA-Attacks-and-Defences/defences/Readme.md

-This file shows the code for various defense methods shown in "Section VII.
+This folder shows the code for various defense methods shown in "Section VII.
 TECHNIQUES FOR DEFENDING AGAINST A BFA" of our DSC-2022 paper.